04

 World's map with different points of connection

-First of all, note that remote interpreting can be used for any type of event: a company video conference, an important meeting, a discussion with a multilingual audience, a symposium, an interview, etc.
+Note that remote interpreting can be used for any type of event: a company video conference, an important meeting, a discussion with a multilingual audience, a symposium, an interview, etc.

 However, there are still negative aspects that come with some processes.
 Remote interpreting can present a few challenges: